Domen-Zukovec/Platrfotmer-Game/README.md

 # How to play:

-You can play the whole game using this link:
+You can play the game using this link:

 https://domenz22.itch.io/domzi-game